 The following diagram will help us to understand how contact forces between two surfaces give birth to friction.

-Now the surface will also apply an equal and opposite force on the block.
-We have shown the reaction force as F (contact force in the diagram).
+Now the surface will also apply an equal and opposite force on the block following Newton’s 3rd law of motion.

 Now if we resolve F along the vertical and horizontal direction, then we find the horizontal component to act opposite to the direction of the intended motion of the block.